quasilyte/quasisolar-mission/docs/gameplay_notes.md

 * Collect distant planet resources
 * Win in dozens of great space battles

+Losing conditions:

+* All Earthling bases are destroyed
+* Flagship is destroyed
+* N artifacts are not collected before the day X
+* The final hostile armada is not defeated

 ## Flying Through The Galaxy

 Traversing from one **star system** to another consumes **fuel**.